MDLuis/hts/README.md

-# Harmonized Tariff Schedule – Ingestion & Embedding Pipeline
+# Harmonized Tariff Schedule – Ingestion, Embedding & Reasoning Pipeline

-This repository implements an end-to-end pipeline to **download, parse, and store** the Harmonized Tariff Schedule (HTS) data — including general notes, section notes, chapter notes, additional U.S. notes, and tariff tables — and then **encode them into embeddings** for search, retrieval, and analysis.
+This repository implements an end-to-end pipeline to **download, parse, and store** the Harmonized Tariff Schedule (HTS) data — including general notes, section notes, chapter notes, additional U.S. notes, tariff tables, and rules of interpretation — and then **encode them into embeddings** for semantic search, retrieval, and analysis.
+It also includes **a reasoning module (Llama 3.2)** to generate structured clarifying questions about HTS-related queries using contextual embeddings and rules of interpretation.

 ---

 ## Features

-- **Automated PDF ingestion** of HTS sections, chapters, notes, and tariff tables.
+- **Automated PDF and JSON ingestion** of HTS sections, chapters, notes, and tariff tables.
-- **Clean, structured JSON** outputs for each data type with versioned filenames.
+- **Clean, structured JSON outputs** for each data type with versioned and `_latest` copies.
-- **Sentence-transformers embeddings** of all texts (notes and tariff tables).
+- **Sentence-transformers embeddings** for all notes, tables, and titles.
-- **Benchmarks** files to track ingesting and encoding performance across datasets.
+- **Hierarchical semantic search**: query → section → chapter → notes → tariff rows.
+- **Integrated Llama reasoning**: contextual reflection and clarification using retrieved content.
+- **CBP Rulings downloader and parser** for cross-referencing legal rulings.
+- **Rules of Interpretation ingestion** (General and Additional U.S.).
+- **Benchmarking & size analytics** for ingestion, encoding, and storage footprint.
-- **Fully OOP architecture**: each data source is represented by its own class.
+- **Fully OOP architecture**: every data source inherits from a `Source` base class.

 ---